RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Simulacra_of_Resistance_Reddit.md

 “If previous authoritarian regimes were three parts violence and one part propaganda,” argues Igor Yakovenko, a professor of journalism at the Moscow State Institute of International Relations, “this one is **virtually all propaganda and relatively little violence**.
 Putin only needs to make a few arrests—and then amplify the message through his total control of television.”

-Translated from 2013 Russia to USA 2025: I.C.E. raits are very little violence and a lot fo showboating.
+Translated from 2013 Russia to USA 2025: I.C.E. raids are very little violence and a lot fo showboating.
 A lot of Reddit front-page I.C.E. raids for visual meme addicts / meme consumers.
 Simple-think logic polarity minds.
 Self-deport from Corporate America, Costco is the Reddit total control of media aplifiers.